Back to all posts

 Instead of a generalized, full-body routine you might get at a spa, a medical massage session is focused on the problem areas that need attention.
 Your therapist will likely start with an assessment to understand your condition, your pain points, and your goals for the treatment.
 This type of massage is often recommended by doctors or physical therapists as part of a larger treatment plan because it’s a powerful, non-invasive way to manage pain and support your body’s natural healing process.
 The focus is less on simple relaxation and more on functional improvement and lasting relief.
 Our massage services are all performed by highly trained therapists who can tailor your session to meet these specific goals, helping you get back to doing what you love.

-Medical vs. Relaxation Massage: What’s the Difference?
+Medical vs. Spa Massage: What’s the Difference?

 The main difference between medical and relaxation massage comes down to intent.
 A relaxation massage, like a classic Swedish massage, aims to soothe your nervous system, reduce overall stress, and give you a peaceful escape.
 It’s a wonderful tool for general wellness and a great way to treat yourself.